mattdimicelli/Express_MongoDB_Supermarket_Inventory_2/README.md

 An inventory system for a supermarket which allows CRUD operations for the supermarket's products and departments.
 This is a multi-page app built with MongoDB & Mongoose, Express, and Node.js.
 EJS was chosen as the templating engine, and Tailwind CSS along with DaisyUI were used as a front-end framework.
-Heroku was chosen for the hosting of the server.
+I originally hosted this on Heroku but moved it to Render when Heroku eliminated it's free tier.
 In addition to the main application, I wrote a script to populate the database with some sample items and departments, which should be apparent if you visit the application.